 It is desirable (but not essential) that candidates meet the following criteria:

-current or upcoming post as a district medical officer
+be the current or upcoming holder of post as a district medical officer

-2 or more applicants working in the same hospital will be preferred
+be one of two or more applicants working in the same hospital

 have an interest in teaching and a desire to become a POCUS instructor in the future

-have an interest in research related to US or ultrasound education
+have an interest in research related to ultrasound or ultrasound education

 are able to confirm support from your radiologist or from a qualified sonographer, or POCUS practitioner in your institution